Quantum Mechanics as a Reversible Diffusion Theory

 So, why didn't we accept that $T \rightarrow \{ x \in F ,t_c \}=A \rightarrow \{ x \in F ,t_c \}$ in Appendix A?
 Because in that case, we would have that $Prob(T\rightarrow \{x \in F,t_c\})=\int_{F}\rho^{T}(x,t_c)dx$, where $\rho^{T}(x,t_c) \in \mathbb{R}$.
 The next thing we would naturally say in order to obtain stochasticity is that this quantum probability distribution will obey to a diffusion-type equation of the form

-where $ \rho^{T}(x,t_c)$, $D \in \mathbb{R}$, $f( \rho^{T}(x,t))$ is a function that contains the quantum probability distribution and $g(x,t)$ is related to an external possible influence (both $f$ and $g$ could be zero too).
+where $ \rho^{T}(x,t_c)$, $D \in \mathbb{R}$, $f\left( \rho^{T}(x,t),x,t\right)$ is a function that could contain the quantum probability distribution or even be related to an external possible influence (of course $f$ could be zero too).
 However, such an equation is by definition time-irreversible, meaning that reversing time on it will give $\rho^{A}(x,t_c) \neq \rho^{T}(x,t_c) $ which contradicts with our set equality.
-So, the other choice we have is to extend those sets outside the real sample space in order to avoid such contradictions, which eventually leads to $\rho^{T}(x,t_c)$, $D \in \mathbb{C}$ and thus to Schroedinger's equation.
+So, the other choice we have is to treat those sets as independent sets that extend outside the real sample space in order to avoid such contradictions, which eventually leads to $\rho^{T}(x,t_c)$, $D \in \mathbb{C}$ and thus to Schroedinger's equation.